mastershadow/roccatello.it/site/content/post/2022-location-intelligence.md

 +++

-Collecting data about something is the kind of activity you would love to do without too much effort on you side.
+Collecting data about something is the kind of activity you would love to do without too much effort on your side.
 Location data collection has always been very costly but things are changing.

-Technological progress has brought us a wide range of small, cost effective, and powerful devices, which are location capable and can carry a wide range of sensors.
+Technological progress has brought us a wide range of small, cost-effective, and powerful devices, which are location capable and can carry a wide range of sensors.

 Just think about what you have in your pocket: a powerful computer which is capable to know its location, in every moment.
-You smartphone can actually do a lot with location data, as it is able to manipulate data and show you the results in real time (that's why I'm developing carto.app :-).
+Your smartphone can actually do a lot with location data, as it is able to manipulate data and show you the results in real time (that's why I'm developing carto.app :-).

-Take your smarphone and shrink it down.
+Take your smartphone and shrink it down.
 You are making your pocket device way smaller and more energy efficient.
 The desiderata is a small device, which is location aware with enough computational power and connectivity to do everything you need for sensing and surveying.

-Nowdays you just need to deploy IoT sensors to collect data using (not so) simple infrastructures.
+Nowadays you just need to deploy IoT sensors to collect data using (not so) simple infrastructures.
 What you get is a truck load of data you could use to create analysis and extract insights, maybe using artificial intelligence, machine learning and business intelligence applications.

 > Location data is the way to extract value insights from data.